Contents

 Which labs should be in the 2026 panel?

-What is still unsolved?
+What is still hard?

 Do I have to run four models every time?